UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 # Recycling and Disposal

-This is a high-end aerospace electronic device containing removable li-ion cells in an 18650 casing.
+This is a high-end aerospace electronic device containing removable Li-ion cells in a 18650 casing.
 Before disposal, remove the cells from the device.
-Dispose of the rechargeable li-ion cells according to the regulations of your country.
-The rest of the device constitutes electronic waste without additional batteries, dispose of it according to the regulations of your country.
+Dispose of the rechargeable Li-ion cells according to the regulations of your country.
+The rest of the device constitutes electronic waste without additional batteries; dispose of it according to the regulations of your country.
 The device is not RoHS compliant because it contains lead solder to meet aerospace industry standards.

 # Safety Instructions and Warranty

 The BATDATUNIT01 module contains up to five lithium-ion cells encased in 18650, providing a reliable and rechargeable power source for the AIRDOS04 detector.
 These cells are specifically chosen for their durability, safety, high energy density, and ability to maintain a consistent charge over numerous usage cycles, ensuring sustained operation of the detector in various field conditions.
 Universal Scientific Technologies s.r.o. shall not be liable for any damages, injuries, or regulatory non-compliance arising from improper use, maintenance, or unauthorized alterations of the device.
 The device is covered by a two-year limited warranty.
-Unauthorized interventions in the device or handling that contradict the instructions provided in the manual and detector online documentation will result in the loss of warranty.
+Unauthorized interventions in the device or handling that contradict the instructions provided in the manual and the detector's online documentation will result in the loss of warranty.

+# Product Changelog

+### 2025/5 – AIRDOS04C Release
+- New version **AIRDOS04C** introduced.
+- Improved analog section allowing:
+  - Extended energy range: 40 keV to ~80 MeV
+  - Increased number of energy channels: 65,536
+- Analog part remains backward-compatible with previous revisions of AIRDOS04.
+- Fully compatible with all revisions of digital module [BATDATUNIT01](https://docs.dos.ust.cz/airdos/BATDATUNIT01).

+### 2023/12 – AIRDOS04B Release
+- The **AIRDOS04B** was the first revision commercially available.

+### 2023/11 – AIRDOS04A
+- Internal prototype